stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 * N_level: N2

-  * The narrative connecting CH decisions, structural consequences, multiverse behaviour, and axiom choice tension is explicit and internally coherent at the effective layer.
+  * The narrative connecting CH decisions, structural consequences, multiverse behaviour and axiom choice tension is explicit and internally coherent at the effective layer.
   * Counterfactual worlds are described and tied to the same observables.

 ### 9.2 Next measurable step toward E2

 To move Q016 from E1 to E2, at least one of the following developments should be achieved:

-1. Construct a concrete finite library of world profiles from standard set theoretic constructions, populate `m_lib` states, and compute sample `DeltaS_CH(m_lib)` values using a simple, public encoding.
+1. Construct a concrete finite library of world profiles from standard set theoretic constructions, populate `m_lib` states and compute sample `DeltaS_CH(m_lib)` values using a simple public encoding.

 2. Produce an open, reproducible experiment where human experts label world profiles as “natural” or “pathological” and compare their judgments with tension rankings generated by `CH_AxiomSelection_Functional`.

 Both steps must remain at the effective layer, working only with observables.
 They must not reveal any TU deep axioms or generative rules.

 ### 9.3 Long term role in the TU program